OpenRCT2/OpenRCT2/.github/ISSUE_TEMPLATE.md

 [**Only use development builds for testing and reporting a bug!** Fill in the placeholders below.
 Delete any headings and placeholders that you do not fill in.
-Delete this line as well]
+Delete this line as well.]

 **OS:** [e.g. Windows 10]
 **Version:** [e.g. 0.0.5]